FZambia/centrifuge/docs/content/description.rst

 utilizes Redis.
 To run Centrifuge using Redis you should run centrifuge with Redis Engine instead of default Memory Engine.

-First, install and run Redis.
+First, install and run Redis (it's recommended to use Redis of version 2.6.9 or greater).

 Now you can start several instances of Centrifuge.
 Let's start 2 instances.